sdaau/yetAnotherGitTute/README.md

 In principle, it would be easier to mark (or identify, or tag, or label) our commits with sequential numbers: for instance, this commit, as the initial commit, could be called revision "1"; then the next commit would become revision "2", then the next revision "3", - and so on.
 However, with `git` - as we shall see later - in principle, multiple users could start from a common point in history (say, the initial commit); and then, _simultaneously_, create their own versions of history by adding their own commits at random points in time.
 In that case, each of them would have revisions "2", "3", etc branching from the common revision "1", but which describe totally different commits.

-Then, if _both_ of them want to synchronize their changes with the central ("main") repository, it would be impossible to consistently apply the sequential labelling approach: either revision "2" would refer to multiple different commits, thus becoming useless - or the central repository would have to re-label everything upon synchonization, in which case one commit would have different labels in the "main" vs. the user's own copy of repository, which would likewise be useless.
+Then, if _both_ of them want to synchronize their changes with the central ("main") repository, it would be impossible to consistently apply the sequential labelling approach: either revision "2" would refer to multiple different commits, thus becoming useless - or the central repository would have to re-label everything upon synchonization, in which case one commit would have different labels in the "main" vs. the user's own copy of repository; which would likewise be useless.

 This is why `git` doesn't use sequential numbers for labelling - but instead [calculates](https://stackoverflow.com/questions/35430584/how-is-the-git-hash-calculated) a 160-bit [SHA-1](https://en.wikipedia.org/wiki/SHA-1) hash as a label.
-The idea behind this is that each and every commit will have a unique label - regardless of when and in which context it was made.
-Since the input for the hash is the commit's content and timestamps, SHA-1 (almost) guarantees that the hash calculated will be unique (in other words, SHA-1 ensures there is a very, very low probability, that the same hash will be calculated for two different commits in the same repository - which is otherwise known as a "collision", and is the only case where the hash as a commit label becomes useless).
+The idea behind this is that each and every commit will have a _unique_ label - regardless of when, and in which context, it was made.
+Since the input for the hash algorithm is the commit's content and timestamps, SHA-1 (almost) guarantees that the hash calculated will be unique (in other words, SHA-1 ensures there is a very, very low probability, that the same hash will be calculated for two different commits in the same repository - which is otherwise known as a "collision", and is the only case where the hash as a commit label becomes useless).

+## The "main" repository - second commit

+Just for the sake of discussion, let's add another commit to the "main" repository.
+But before that, let's first add a file in the project's directory, which we do *not* intend to track with `git`, let's call it `whatever.txt`:

+    echo "whatever" > whatever.txt

+r2/scrshot_008

+Note that at this point, the file manager recognizes `whatever.txt` as the same file of type as `README.md` - while the Git GUI manager (after a refresh) shows the `README.md` in full contrast since it is tracked by `git`, while `whatever.txt` is greyed out, as it is not tracked.
+Before we proceed, let's add some changes to `README.md`